 Welcome to n0xmz.com!
 My main persuits in amateur radio are home-brewing and working DX.
 Ever since I was a kid, I've been fascinated with electronics.
 My dad worked for Dale Electronics and would sometimes bring home parts which got me very curious.
 I'll never forget this enormous resistor he used as a paperweight.
 I built my first AM transmitter when I was about 8.
 I wanted to know what all those parts actually did and eventually, I learned.

-My main haunts are 40m and up, whatever bands are open.
+I like to work all bands from 40m up, whatever is open or interesting.
 I work SSB, PSK-31, and occasionally SSTV and other digital modes.
-As for repeaters, I'm usually found on 900 MHz and occasionally 2m or 440.
+As for repeaters, I use a linked 900 MHz system (multi-state) and occasionally 2m and 70cm.

 I was first licensed on June 15, 1993.
-I passed the written exams for the Technician and General class licenses, but I didn't know Morse code.
+I passed the written exams for the Technician and General class licenses but I didn't know Morse code.
 In 2006, I finally learned it after a few weeks of daily practice with an excellent program called "CW Player" by Gabriel, F6DQM.
 I was then able to upgrade to Extra Class at Hamcom in 2006.

 Click here for an Excel spreadsheet of Dallas area repeaters, police frequencies, and more.
 More HAM radio stuff is to be added in the near future.
 You're welcome to visit the rest of my website (which purposely does not link to this page) at: www.scottbomb.com